Skip to content

 sharpe watch futures --chart oi-stacked --coin BTC

-Supported watch targets: market, funding, futures, options, arb.
+Supported watch targets: market, funding, futures, arb.

 Press Ctrl+C to exit.
 The header shows the current UTC time and refresh interval.